Did you recently buy a Moroccan Tagine pot but are unsure how to use it? Well, it’s super easy to use, just like cooking in one of your Dutch ovens.

 Unglazed tagine pots

-Unglazed Moroccan tagine pots require more care and upkeep, but they definitely produce better-tasting dishes.
+Unglazed Moroccan tagine pots require more care and upkeep, but they produce better-tasting dishes.

-My mom prefers the glazed tagine as she use it almost daily while I personally prefer the unglazed.
+My mom prefers the glazed tagine as she uses it almost daily while I prefer the unglazed.

 Here is my 12-inches unglazed tagine pot.